 Just because my child is disabled doesn’t mean I can’t sympathise with you.

-If you want to tell me you’re worried they don’t know their colours yet or are late to walk or say their ‘y’s oddly… I’ll listen.
+If you want to tell me you’re worried that they don’t know their colours yet or are late to walk or that they say their, ‘y’s, oddly… I’ll listen.

 If you want to talk about the fact that they just won’t stop talking, or moving, or making a mess and never giving you a minute’s peace and you’d just like a break… I’m happy to lend an ear.

 Because.
 I’m human.
 Because.
 I can empathise.
 Because.
-Your shit is your shit.
-And my shit is my shit.
+Your problem is my problem.
+And my problems are your problems.